To browse the full list of courses available by academic department, visit Courses of Instruction.

 REQUIREMENTS FOR THE MINOR IN CHEMISTRY

 110 Introductory General Chemistry This course presents a survey of chemical concepts in the context of understanding technology that impacts our lives.
 Fundamental chemistry is illustrated by applications to air pollution (including global warming and ozone depletion), water pollution, energy production, nutrition, and drug design.
 Laboratory exercises study water chemistry of Seneca Lake, local acid rain, analysis of food, and computer visualization of drug interactions in the body.
 Field trips include cruises on The William Scandling research vessel.
-This course prepares students for CHEM 240.
 No prerequisites.
 (Fall, offered annually)

-190 Accelerated General Chemistry This course is designed for first-year students with a strong high school background in chemistry.
+190 Accelerated General Chemistry This course is designed for first-year students with a strong high school background in chemistry, and serves as a one-semester replacement for the 110/280 sequence.
 The course will begin with a brief review of the material covered in high school chemistry and then move on to more advanced topics.
 Questions such as (1) whether a reaction will occur and at what rate, (2) does a reaction require heat or liberate heat?
 (3) To what extent will a reaction proceed? and (4) How fast does a reaction proceed? will be explored.
 In depth laboratory investigations will illustrate these quantitative principles with various types of reactions.
 Three lectures and one laboratory per week.
-Prerequisite: Two years of high school chemistry and a satisfactory score on the HWS chemistry placement exam or two years of high school chemistry and a 5 on the AP chemistry exam.
+Prerequisite: strong performance in high school chemistry and a satisfactory score on the HWS chemistry placement exam, or instructor permission.
 (Fall, offered annually)

 240 Organic Chemistry I This course, normally taken following CHEM 110, is an introduction to the study of organic molecules, and includes structure, mechanism, reactions, synthesis, and practical methods for structure determination.
 The laboratory emphasizes learning modern techniques and the identification of compounds using spectroscopic methods.
-Prerequisite: CHEM 110 (Pelkey, Miller, Spring, offered annually)
+Prerequisite: CHEM 110 or 190 (Pelkey, Miller, Fall and Spring, offered every semester)

 241 Organic Chemistry II This course is a continuation of CHEM 240 with an increased emphasis on mechanism and synthetic strategies.
 The main focus of this course is carbonyl chemistry, which is the foundation for a great many biochemical processes including protein, DNA, RNA, and carbohydrate biosynthesis and metabolism.
 Other topics include conjugation, aromaticity, and pericyclic reactions.
 The laboratory incorporates new synthetic techniques and analytical instrumentation, and includes formal reports upon the structure determination of unknown compounds.
 Prerequisite: CHEM 240.
-(Pelkey, Miller, Fall, offered annually)
+(Miller, Pelkey Fall and Spring, offered every semester)

 260 Environmental Chemistry This courses explores all aspects of the chemistry of the environment, but emphasizes human impact on the atmosphere.
 For example, the ozone hole, acid rain, and global climate change will be studied in detail.
 Aerosols, colloids, and the importance of surfaces will also be explored.
 Pollution in water and soil, especially when impacted by the chemistry of the atmosphere, is introduced.
 Throughout the course, chemical processes are explained emphasizing kinetic and equilibrium models.
-Prerequisite: CHEM 110 and 280.
+Prerequisite: CHEM 280 (or 190).
 (Offered occasionally)

 280 Intermediate General Chemistry A close look at qualitative and quantitative aspects of chemical reactivity.
 Questions concerning whether a reaction will occur and at what rate are explored.
 Does the reaction require heat or liberate heat?
 To what extent will the reaction proceed?
 Laboratory exercises illustrate these quantitative principles with various types of reactions.
 Three lectures and one laboratory per week.
 Prerequisite: CHEM 110.
 (Spring, offered annually)